 There are several types of martial arts – armed and unarmed.
 All of them have beginner to advanced levels.
 Let’s discuss some basic-level unarmed martial art types that can be used by any woman at any time.

 1. Krav Maga

 Krav Maga roughly translates to ‘unarmed combat’ or ‘contact combat’.
 It is one of the best martial arts for self-defence.
-Developed and used by the Israeli Defence Force, Krav Maga is combined from several other forms of martial arts like Boxing, Karate, Jiu-Jitsu, Wing Chun, Muay Thai, Aikido, Taekwondo, Judo, Street-Fighting and it’s the only martial art that is in continuous development.
-Krav Maga for self-defence doesn’t focus on fighting as much as taking preventions and being aware; it’s not about winning a fight, but doing enough to getaway.
-The main principle is – avoid, prevent, deescalate, defend, fight if necessary, and run.
+Developed and used by the Israeli Defence Force, Krav Maga is combined with several other forms of martial arts like Boxing, Karate, Jiu-Jitsu, Wing Chun, Muay Thai, Aikido, Taekwondo, Judo, Street-Fighting and it’s the only martial art that is in continuous development.
+Krav Maga for self-defence doesn’t focus on fighting as much as taking prevention and being aware; it’s not about winning a fight but doing enough to get away.
+The main principle is – to avoid, prevent, de-escalate, defend, fight if necessary, and run.
 It emphasises on real-situations and how to use the body’s natural reactions and instincts to defend, making it effective for anyone irrespective of size, strength and level of fitness to execute this.
 You are taught the vulnerabilities of the attacker like eye-gouging, foot stomps, and kicks to the groin.
 They are all practised effectively and repeatedly so it becomes your body’s second nature.
 It is also one of the fastest forms of martial arts to learn for self-defence.
 Krav Maga also teaches defensive techniques against weapons.

 2. Muay Thai